 Now to somehow to the impossible feat of putting them in their crib without waking them up.

 You inch closer to their crib, bouncing and swaying lovingly with each step.

 You gaze sweetly down upon them and think about how cute they are.

-Then suddenly, as soon as he ever-so-slightly touches the bedding, his eyes pop open wide like a doll’s and he begins to cry mournfully, as though the whole world is ending.
-And now you must begin the process all over again!
+And as soon as your baby ever-so-slightly touches the bedding, his eyes pop open wide like a doll’s and he begins to cry mournfully, as though the whole world is ending (because how dare you to put him down when he’s fast asleep, right?).

 Table Of Contents

 Why does my baby wake up when putting them down?

 And more importantly – what I can do about it?

 Why Is My Baby Not Sleeping?

 So, the age-old question that has plagued parents for eons – why does my baby wake up the moment I set her down?